MichaelPalmer-IT/osticket-prereqs/README.md

 <h3>1.)
 Creating a Virtual Machine</h3>

-In Microsoft Azure, we will create a VM and add it to a new Resource Group, titled "osTicket".
+In Microsoft Azure we will create a VM and add it to a new Resource Group titled "osTicket"

-- **VM Name:** osticket-vm
+- VM Name: osticket-vm
-- **Image:** Windows 10 Pro, version 22H2 - x64 Gen2
+- Image: Windows 10 Pro, version 22H2 - x64 Gen2
-- **Size:** 2 vCPUs, 16 GiB memory
+- Size: 2 vCPUs, 16 GiB memory

 Navigate to the Virtual Machines page and select "Create".
 For this instance we will create an Azure Virtual Machine.

 ![osTicket 1](https://github.com/user-attachments/assets/ad5bb70f-419e-4f9e-b0e2-ba31751b9e2a)

-Create a new resource group (if needed), name the virtual machine, select the region and the image/operating system.
+Create a new resource group, name the virtual machine, select the region and the image/operating system.

 ![osTicket 2](https://github.com/user-attachments/assets/58b4e93e-5ffd-46fb-959b-0f916eba6550)